You should complete a “Register of Interest” form - we ask for some basic information and is NOT a full application at this stage.

 Training with a dog provided by the charity can take anything between 12 to 24 months depending on maturity of the dog and the Veteran's lifestyle, family and home environment, their range of physical, psychological and cognitive abilities and their individual personalities.

 There are too many complications when other dogs are in the same home.
 It has been our experience that other dogs in the home interfere with the bonding and training process of the Assistance Dog partnership.

-Experience of training and placing assistance dogs has found that some traits, temperaments, characteristics and instinctual drives make some breeds unsuitable for working as assistance dogs for mental health.
+Experience of training and placing assistance dogs has taught us that some traits, temperaments, characteristics and instinctual drives make some breeds unsuitable for working as assistance dogs for mental health.

 Some of these include: German Shepherds, Rottweilers, Dobermans, Akitas, Malamutes, Bull-breeds and Terriers.
 (Not all breeds are listed here and we fully accept that ALL breeds can provide perfectly good companionship for their owners).

-We work extremely hard to make our partnerships a success, and this means we have to be realistic about selecting breeds that give us the greatest chance of successfully becoming qualified as an assistance dog.
+VWD works extremely hard to make our partnerships a success, and this means we have to be realistic about selecting breeds that give us the greatest chance of successfully becoming qualified as an assistance dog.

 It is not our intention to offend anybody by declining peoples' breed of choice as their own dog.

-Veterans must be willing and able to attend residential training and local 1-2-1 training with a professional, then follow through with the in-home and public training process.
+Veterans must be willing and able to attend residential training with VWD, local 1-2-1 personal training with one of our professional trainers, then follow on with the in-home and public training process.